🎉 Limited Offer: First demo session is completely free — No fees required!Claim Your Free Trial →

 Exam technique & practical focus

-We train structured responses for “6-mark” questions, error spotting in method write-ups, and graph skills from rate and energetics tasks.
-Past-paper review highlights how mark schemes reward keywords so effort translates into grades.
+We train structured responses for six mark questions, error spotting in method write ups, and graph skills from rate and energetics tasks.
+Past paper review highlights how mark schemes reward keywords and balanced equations so effort translates into grades parents can track on school assessments.

 The right fit